 Progressive Addition Lenses - for many presbyopes, bifocal lenses are a necessity.
 But it can be difficult to adjust to the harsh line that is found in bifocal lenses.
 Fortunately, there are no-line lenses, which are called progressive lenses.
 No more lines!
 Just a gradual change in focusing power, which allows you to comfortably focus on any distance.
 Just like bifocals, distant objects are viewed through the top portion of the lenses, and near objects are viewed through the bottom portion of the lenses.

 Lined Bifocals - To allow you to see two distinct images, one at far and one at near, the lined bifocal is bound to suit your needs.
-The upper portion of the lens will see beyond arms length, and has a large window or field of view for clear vision from side to side.
-The reading portion is a small half moon portion under a line in the lower hemisphere of the lens that allows you to focus at a distance of 12 to 16".
-With this design of lens there is what is known as an image jump as your eye travels from the upper portion of the lens to the magnification of the lower portion of the lens.
-This lens also does not have a power suited for the arms length distance.
+The upper portion of the lens will see beyond arm's length and has a large window or field of view for clear vision from side to side.
+The reading portion is a small half-moon portion under a line in the lower hemisphere of the lens that allows you to focus at a distance of 12 to 16".
+With this design of the lens, there is what is known as an image jump as your eye travels from the upper portion of the lens to the magnification of the lower portion of the lens.
+This lens also does not have a power suited for the arm's length distance.

-Lined Trifocals - Much like the lined bifocal lens, this lens has a portion that allows for the arms length distance.
+Lined Trifocals - Much like the lined bifocal lens, this lens has a portion that allows for the arms-length distance.
 There is a portion of the lens that lies between the upper and lower lens that is called the ribbon segment.
 This segment comes in a variety of widths for different uses, so ask your optician if one of these will work for you.
-The drawback to this lens, is that it not only has one line for image jumps, it has two.
+The drawback to this lens is that it not only has one line for image jumps, but it also has two.

 How to avoid those telltale signs of aging-bifocals or reading glasses?
 There are currently three types of contact lenses for correcting the close-up blurred vision.

 Bifocal Contact Lenses

 Contact Lenses for distance vision with reading glasses for close work.